TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

    there is ancient code we didn't have to touch yet because it just works.

-   Make sure to look at :ref:`deprecations` in the Appendix for information about to deprecate things if you need to make changes to the public API.
+   Make sure to look at :ref:`deprecations` in the Appendix for information about how to deprecate things if you need to make changes to the public API.

    For new features, breaking changes and deprecations, it is necessary to :ref:`add information to the changelog <changelog>`.